jack-walton/jackwalton.net/README.md

 :icon{name="icon-name"}
 ```

 You can use any icon from the [Iconify](https://iconify.design/) sets.
 Copy the name of the icon you want to use.
-You can also use the <Icon> nuxt component.
+You can also use the `<Icon>` Nuxt component.

 For the best user experience, download the icon set you plan to use and install it directly in the app.